KnugiHK/KnugiHK/DONATE.md

 ### Too Long; Didn't Read

 Donations are accepted only in cryptocurrency (Bitcoin and Monero) and go directly to KnugiHK personally, supporting my independent work.
-If you'd like to support a specific project (e.g., WhatsApp-Chat-Exporter), the best way is to promote and contribute (e.g., sharing on social media or contributing to GitHub) rather than donating directly.
+If you'd like to support a specific project (e.g., WhatsApp-Chat-Exporter), the best way is to promote and contribute (e.g., sharing on social media or contributing on GitHub) rather than donating directly.
 For those who still wish to donate to a specific project, contributions will be used at my discretion with no guarantees.
 **Although this TLDR summarizes the details below, please be sure to read everything before making a donation**.

 ## Cryptocurrency-Only Donations